-What surprises you about Brian’s writing in conversation with your art?
+What surprises you about the poet’s writing in conversation with your art?
 Did “The Complicated Thing” refract any element of the art that made you see the piece differently?

 Artist Janice Redman: I made this sculpture and it sits on a shelf in my studio… a mystery.
 I am still trying to make sense of this strange object that manifested.
 When I read Brian’s piece, I was taken aback by the world I entered into—horrified and laughing out loud at the same time—it hit my being in such a visceral way.
 The strangeness and the quality of its existence…the largeness and the smallness.